 What is the global distribution of energy consumption and supply?

-Energy is needed for various activities, including lighting, cooking, heating, agriculture, transport, and powering industry.
+Energy is required for various activities, including lighting, cooking, heating, agriculture, transport, and industrial processes.
 As a country becomes increasingly developed, its energy demand grows.
-The graph below illustrates the rapid global primary energy consumption increase over the last 70 years.
+The graph below illustrates the rapid increase in global primary energy consumption over the past 70 years.

-In 1965 the bulk of total energy was consumed North America, Europe and Eurasia – collectively, they accounted for more than 80 per cent of global energy consumption.
-Although energy consumption has increased in these regions since the 1960s, their relative share of the total has declined significantly.
-Consumption across the rest of the world has been increasing, most dramatically in the Asia Pacific where the total consumption increased more than 12-fold over this period.
+In 1965, the bulk of total energy was consumed in North America, Europe and Eurasia – collectively, they accounted for more than 80 per cent of global energy consumption.
+Although energy consumption has increased in these regions since the 1960s, their relative share of total energy consumption has declined significantly.
+Consumption across the rest of the world has been increasing, most dramatically in the Asia Pacific, where the total consumption increased more than 12-fold over this period.

-The map below shows energy use per capita in 2023.
-Countries rich in energy resources, including North America, Europe, Australasia, and parts of the Middle East, also have high energy consumption.
+The map below shows energy use per capita for each country.
+Countries rich in energy resources, including North America, Europe, Australasia, and parts of the Middle East, have high energy consumption.
 These areas mostly contain HICs.

 Some regions, including South America, North Africa, and parts of Asia, have relatively high energy use but limited energy resources.
 These countries rely on energy imports to meet demand.